jacobroufa/car.js/README.md

 I’ve wanted to put a computer in a car for years.
 I’ve never done it because of time and resources, but a large part is that I never had the capability to **truly** do things how I want.
 Being a programmer, though, I’ve learned that a great deal is possible.
 Node.js, and especially the [Johnny-Five framework](http://johnny-five.io/), provides a stable platform with which to affect the real world with JavaScript.
 So here I am, doing just that.

+## Events

+This system is basically a more well defined set of event handlers.

 ## Components

 + [Doors](docs/doors.md) (empty)